 Cuts all your mana costs by 50% for 10 seconds.
 Paves the way for quite a bit of burst healing, or alternatively, saves you a lot of mana in the long run.

 Allows your Thunder Focus Tea to empower your next 2 spells.
-This can either be used for increased HPS (extra Renewing Mist or stronger Effuse), mana-efficiency (free Vivify), emergency (instant Enveloping Mist) or mobility (cast Essence Font while moving).
+This can either be used for increased HPS (extra Renewing Mist or stronger Effuse), mana-efficiency (free Vivify) or emergency (instant Enveloping Mist or faster Essence Font).